gbrrestoration/canonical-reefs/README.md

 - `8_add_Indigenous_Protected_Areas.jl` : Adds the corresponding Indigenous Protected Areas to reefs where applicable.
 - `9_add_Indigenous_Land_Use_Agreements.jl` : Adds the corresponding Indigenous Land Use Agreement area labels to each reef where applicable.
 - `10_extract_reef_depths.jl` : Use reef features to estimate reef depths from satellite-derived raster data.
 - `11_distance_nearest_port.jl` : Find the port closest to a reef.
-Document port name and corresponding distance (in metres using Haversine distance).
+Document port name and corresponding distance (in meters using Haversine distance).

 ## Notes on feature attributes